maxhdz/opencore-z390-aorus-master/README.md

 ## STEP BY STEP INSTRUCTIONS

-The following assume you will be installing macOS Catalina 10.15.3, but should be compatible with 10.15.4.
+The following work with macOS Catalina up to 10.15.4.

 ### SETUP UEFI/BIOS

 * Update the BIOS to the latest version (as of this writing, **F11c**).
-* Follow [this guide](https://desktop.dortania.ml/extras/msr-lock.html) to unlock CFG Lock.
 * In the BIOS, first *Load Optimized Default Settings*
 * Go through the following and make the same changes: